LaravelCollective/docs/html.md

     }

     /**
-     * Get the user's first name for forms.
+     * Get the user's date of birth for forms.
      *
      * @param  string  $value
      * @return string